yegor256/blog/_posts/2014/oct/2014-10-23-paired-brackets-notation.md

 of the code help you to navigate, if you follow the notation.

-Those multiple closing brackets may look strange to you at the beginning&mdash;but give yourself some time and you will get used to them :)
+Those multiple closing brackets may look strange to you at the beginning---but give yourself some time and you will get used to them :)

 ## Fluent